nemster/radix_pump/README.md

 `<BUY_POOL_FEE_PERCENTAGE>` is the new percentage (expressed as a number from 0 to 100) of base coins paid by buyers and sellers to the pool.
 The upper limit for this parameter can be changed by the componet owner.
 `<SELL_POOL_FEE_PERCENTAGE>` is the new percentage (expressed as a number from 0 to 100) of base coins paid by buyers and sellers to the pool.
 The upper limit for this parameter can be changed by the componet owner.
 `<FLASH_LOAN_POOL_FEE_PERCENTAGE>` is the percentage (expressed as a number from 0 to 100) of base coins paid by flash borrowers to the pool.
 The upper limit for this parameter can be changed by the componet owner.

+Fees can never be increased, you can only reduce them.

 ### get_pool_info